Someone once said, “The meanest thing God could ever do would be to give you everything you want.”

 As contradictory as that seems, every time he has denied me what I’ve so desperately wanted, good has grown out of the ashes of my lifeless dream.
 Sometimes, the good was in retrospectively realizing what I wanted wasn’t good, or would’ve denied me a greater good.
 Sometimes, it’s been the mortification of sin that seems to only come from the death of a dream.
 And many other times, it’s simply been the sweetness of a broken heart being forced to cast itself into the arms of the Savior, devoid of all other hopes.

-And so, as I stood there in the kitchen with my dear friend, (who herself seems to always be catching the short end of the stick) another truth came to mind.
+And so, as I stood there in the kitchen with my dear friend, another truth came to mind.

 “I guess it all comes down to whether or not one truly believes that, ‘Those who sow in tears shall reap with shouts of joy!’
 (Psalm 126:5 ESV)”